cl4es/cl4es.github.io/presentations/jvmls2024/draft.md

 # Conclusions

-Building up complex logic from small building blocks using `MethodHandles` has proven performance characteristics, but has challenges with overhead and code complexity can be punishing for JITs as we scale things up.
+Building up complex logic from small building blocks using `MethodHandles` transforms - as done by JEP 280 - has proven throughput performance, but has challenges with startup overheads and code complexity for larger expressions which can be cumbersome for JITs.

 Generating hidden classes into privileged packages from bootstrap methods gives access to privileged APIs and unlocks similar performance as the current-best `MH`-based approach, at lower deployment and warmup cost.

-And arguably this code is easier to understand, maintain and improve.
+A hybrid approach where we generate as few classes as possible by leveraging `MethodHandles` for things that it's good at, such as filtering and adapting arguments, will end up being the best overall implementation.